-Wickes, a UK home improvement company, had recently launched a new Kitchens site on a subdomain, and they noticed that the booking page was underperforming.
+Wickes, a UK home improvement company, had launched a new website and noticed that users weren't booking a consultation.

-After completing a heuristic evaluation and Google Analytics funnel analysis of the booking page, I identified the following UX issues:
+As the lead experimentation specialist, I conducted a heuristic evaluation and Google Analytics funnel analysis of the booking page and identified the following issues:

 The mobile form’s hero copy trailed out of the viewport, failing to communicate its purpose.